René Laurentin

-Father René Laurentin (/fr/; October 19, 1917 – September 10, 2017) was a French theologian.
-He is widely recognized as "one of the world’s foremost students" of Mariology and is the author of numerous books and scholarly articles on topics including Marian apparitions such as Lourdes and Medjugorje; visionaries and mystics including Bernadette Soubirous, Thérèse de Lisieux, Catherine Labouré, and Yvonne Aimée de Malestroit; as well as biblical exegesis, theology, and Vatican II.
+Father René Laurentin (/fr/; 19 October 1917 – 10 September 2017) was a French Catholic theologian.
+He is widely recognized as "one of the world's foremost students" of Mariology and is the author of numerous books and scholarly articles on topics including Marian apparitions such as Lourdes and Medjugorje; visionaries and mystics including Bernadette Soubirous, Thérèse de Lisieux, Catherine Labouré, and Yvonne Aimée de Malestroit; as well as biblical exegesis, theology, and the Second Vatican Council.

 Life

-Laurentin was born October 19, 1917, in Tours, France, to Marie Jactel and Maurice Laurentin, an architect.
+Laurentin was born on 19 October 1917 in Tours, France, to Marie Jactel and Maurice Laurentin, an architect.
 He is the brother of journalist Gregoire Laurentin.

 Laurentin attended secondary school at Sainte-Marie de Cholet.
 In 1934 he entered the Carmelite Seminary at the Catholic University of Paris.
 A student of neo-Thomist philosopher Jacques Maritain, Laurentin also studied at the Sorbonne.
 In 1938 he obtained two degrees: a Licentiate of Philosophy with a focus on the work of Saint Thomas Aquinas and a Licentiate of Letters - Philosophy from the Sorbonne.
 Called to serve in the French army during World War II, he was taken as a prisoner of war in Belgium in May 1940 and spent five years in detention at Oflag 4D in Germany.
-After his return, he was ordained to the priesthood on December 8, 1946.
+After his return, he was ordained to the priesthood on 8 December 1946.
 He went on to obtain a Doctor of Letters from the Sorbonne in 1952 and a Doctor of Theology from the Institute Catholique in 1953 (cum laude singulari prorsus).